top of page

 10.30 Margaret Crump: Dr. Prichard: The professional and social life of a Bristol physician in the early 19th Century

 For the last 50 years Samuel Hitch of Gloucester has been seen as a worthy founder in 1841 of the predecessor of the Royal College of Psychiatrists, with his modern methods of treatment and very high cure rates.
-However when he left he was never made an honorary member of the Association and no obituary was published at his death.
+However when he resigned as the founding secretary he was never made an honorary member of the Association and no obituary was published at his death.
 Did he have feet of Clay?
+Dr Carpenter has recently pubished the definitive biography on Dr Hitch.

 4pm End

-Please contact bristolmedhist@gmail.com by 10 November to book a place.
+Please contact bristolmedhist@gmail.com for more details and to book a place.

 Registered Charities in England & Wales: